best aggressive inline skates

 Roces M12 Lo Team Juno

-While these skates might seem otherworldly, they’re not a Boba Fett Pro-model skate.
-The Roces M12 Lo Team Juno Skates sport a lower-cut cuff (Lo) and showcase a sleek spacey grey and salmon color scheme.
-Equipped with aluminum memory cuff buckles and regular lacing, these team skates boast superior liners compared to the standard M12, elevating their quality.
+Although these skates might look like something from another galaxy, they’re not a Boba Fett Pro-model.
+The Roces M12 Lo Team Juno Skates feature a lower-cut cuff (Lo) with a cool spacey grey and salmon color scheme.
+They have aluminum memory cuff buckles and regular lacing, plus upgraded liners for better comfort compared to the standard M12.
+The skates come with Roces frames, 58mm 88A wheels on the outside, and anti-rocker wheels on the inside. ($239.97)

 Roces M12 Lo Goto Namikaze

-The Roces M12 Lo Goto Namikaze skates come with aluminum memory buckles for easy, no-adjustment fits.
-Their glass-fiber reinforced polyamide UFS frames are ideally shaped for grinds, enhanced by 60mm 93A wheels and anti-rockers wheels in the middle for extra support.
+The Roces M12 Lo Goto Namikaze skates feature aluminum memory buckles for a quick, no-fuss fit.
+They have glass-fiber reinforced polyamide UFS frames that are perfect for grinds, along with 60mm 93A wheels and anti-rocker wheels in the middle for added support. ($269.00)

 Rollerblade Blank

-The Rollerblade Blank Team aggressive inline skates come complete with the new Blank V2 Liner with memory foam, 60mm 92a Hydrogen Blank Wheels, 42mm plastic anti-rocker wheels, and Twincam ILQ-9 Classic Plus Bearings.
-The V2 Liner is lighter, slimmer, and has a better lacing system.
+The Rollerblade Blank Team aggressive inline skates feature the new Blank V2 Liner with memory foam, providing comfort and strategic padding.
+The V2 Liners have a stretch neoprene toe box and are available in sizes 5-12.5.
+They include a footboard sizer for adjusting size and Performance-Plus Insoles with a rubber outsole and silicone strip for stability.
+The skates come with 60mm 92A Hydrogen Blank Wheels, 42mm plastic anti-rocker wheels, and Twincam ILQ-9 Classic Plus Bearings.
+The V2 Liner is lighter, slimmer, and offers an improved lacing system. ($299.00)

 Them 909

-Them 909 Black aggressive inline skates with Them frames and wheels.
+Them 909 aggressive inline skates with Them frames and wheels.

 TNEC 58